ArduPilot/MAVProxy/docs/source/getting_started/starting.rst

 If forwarding to a network address via tcp or udp, this must be prefixed before the IP address.

+A UDB broadcast can be made via the udpbcast:<ip>:<port> that starts as UDP broadcast then locks onto the first client that connects. <ip> specifies the valid client range.
+For example, udpbcast:192.168.2.255:14550 will connect to the first client in the 192.168.2.0 to 192.168.2.254 range on port 14550.

 .. code:: bash

     mavproxy.py --master=/dev/ttyUSB0 --out=udp:192.168.1.1:14550
     mavproxy.py --master=/dev/ttyACM0,115200 --out=/dev/ttyUSB0,57600
     mavproxy.py --master=/dev/ttyACM0,115200 --out=COM17,57600
+    mavproxy.py --master=/dev/ttyACM0,57600 --out=udpbcast:192.168.2.255:14550

 --sitl